andrew/ultimate-awesome/README.md

 - [Awesome-Papers-Autonomous-Agent](https://github.com/lafmdp/Awesome-Papers-Autonomous-Agent) - A collection of recent papers on building autonomous agent.
 Two topics included: RL-based / LLM-based agents.
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
-- [awesome-robotics-3d](https://github.com/zubair-irshad/awesome-robotics-3d) - A curated list of 3D Vision papers relating to Robotics domain in the era of large models i.e. LLMs/VLMs, inspired by awesome-computer-vision, including papers, codes, and related websites.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.